AstridVanneste/System_Y/src/IO/Network/Datagram_Format.md

 ## Request Codes

+- 0x0000  no request
 - 0x0001  Request to be added to network
 - 0x0002  Request Cluster Health Report
+- 0x0003  you are my new next neighbour (data contains id of my previous next neighbour)

 - 0x8001  Request for file